cerfacs-globc/icclim/doc/source/how_to/dask.rst

 |  First, because of the rolling window used to retrieve all values of
    each day, the analysed data is multiplied by window size (usually by 5).
-|  Then, on temperatures indices such as Tx90p, we compute percentiles
+|  Then, for temperature indices such as Tx90p, we compute percentiles
    for each day of year (doy).
 |  This means we must read almost all chunks of time dimension.
 |  To avoid consuming all RAM at once with these, icclim/xclim